Published: November 5, 2021 Author: JasonDarkX2 Category: Tech,Tutorials

 Ensure the correct host port is selected.

-Your settings should look something like this:
+Your settings should look something like the example.

-Simply hit save, then ok.
+Afterwards, simply hit save, then ok.

 Close out of the drive setting window.